Stochastic Approximation Approaches to Group Distributionally Robust Optimization and Beyond: Introduction

 where $\z \in \Z$ is a sample drawn from $\P_0$, $\W$ denotes a hypothesis class, and $\ell(\w;\z)$ is a loss measuring the prediction error of model $\w$ on $\z$.
 During the past decades, various algorithms have been developed to optimize (\ref{eqn:supervised}), and can be grouped in two categories: sample average approximation (SAA) and stochastic approximation (SA) \citep{SA:Springer}.
 In SAA, we minimize an empirical risk defined as the average loss over a set of samples drawn from $\P_0$, and in SA, we directly solve the original problem by using stochastic observations of the objective $R_0(\cdot)$.

-However, a model that trained over a single distribution may lack robustness in the sense that (i) it could suffer high error on minority subpopulations, though the average loss is small; (ii) its performance could degenerate dramatically when tested on a different distribution.
+However, a model trained on a single distribution may lack robustness in the sense that (i) it could suffer high error on minority subpopulations, though the average loss is small; (ii) its performance could degenerate dramatically when tested on a different distribution.
 Distributionally robust optimization (DRO) provides a principled way to address those limitations by minimizing the worst-case risk in a neighborhood of $\P_0$ \citep{DRO:MS:2013}.
-Recently, it has attracted great interest in optimization \citep{DRSP:SIAM:2017}, statistics \citep{10.1214/20-AOS2004}, operations research \citep{Statistics:RO}, and machine learning \citep{pmlr-v80-hu18a,NEURIPS2021_164bf317,Regret:RML:DS}.
-In this paper, we consider an emerging class of DRO problems, named as Group DRO (GDRO) which optimizes the maximal risk over a finite number of distributions \citep{oren-etal-2019-distributionally,Gouop_DRO}.
+Recently, it has attracted great interest in optimization \citep{DRSP:SIAM:2017}, statistics \citep{10.1214/20-AOS2004}, operations research \citep{Statistics:RO}, and machine learning \citep{pmlr-v80-hu18a,ADA-CVAR,NEURIPS2021_164bf317,Regret:RML:DS}.
+In this paper, we consider an emerging class of DRO problems, named as Group DRO (GDRO) which optimizes the maximum risk

+over a finite number of distributions \citep{oren-etal-2019-distributionally,Gouop_DRO}.
 Mathematically, GDRO can be formulated as a minimax stochastic problem:

 where $\P_1,\ldots,\P_m$ denote $m$ distributions.
 A motivating example is federated learning, where a centralized model is deployed at multiple clients, each of which faces a (possibly) different data distribution \citep{pmlr-v97-mohri19a}.